siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 $g55c=0
 </pre>

-In JSON mode you can set a coordiante system in a single command.
+In JSON mode you can set a coordinate system in a single command.
 Only those axes specified are changed.
 <pre>
 {"g55"":{"x":90,"y":90,"z":"0"}}
 </pre>